Faint0002/Basic-Base/README.md

 # Basic-Base
  A UC Base for GTA5 made in 2 or so days

-# Liscene:
+# License:
-- This project is liscened under the GNU General Public License Version 3
+- This project is licensed under the GNU General Public License Version 3
 - Please visit https://www.gnu.org/licenses/gpl-3.0.en.html for all terms and conditions related to this project.

 # Issues